yonkahlon/Zenject/README.md

 Container.Bind<IBar>().ToSingle<Foo>();
 ```

 This will cause any dependencies of type IFoo or IBar to use the same instance of Foo.
 Of course, Foo must implement both IFoo and IBar for this to compile.
-However, with only the above two lines the Foo singleton will not be accessible directly.
-You can achieve this by using another line to uses ToSingle directly:
+You may also wish to bind Foo to itself like this:

 ```csharp
 Container.Bind<Foo>().ToSingle();